 With 18,000 students, you'll find thousands of courses available to you in subjects from accounting to zoology.
 Of particular interest to study abroad students have been courses that take advantage of the university's unique geographical location and involve fieldwork in subjects like geology, anthropology, and ecology.
 With strong courses in political science, classics, film studies, business, psychology and public health, there's a lot more on offer than just courses in the sciences.
-Research centers include topics in the social sciences and humanities like the Centre for Research on Children and Families, the Centre for Sustainability to science centers like Neuroscience and Marine Science.
+Research centers include topics in the social sciences and humanities like the Children's Issue Centre, the Centre for Sustainability to science centers like Neuroscience and Marine Science.

 Most students take 3 or 4 courses per semester and each course is usually worth 5 credits.
 You are free to take courses across departments as long as you meet any necessary prerequisites.